metarealm/AvetiLearnging/README.md

  -----------------------------------------------------------------

 Hi there!
-Welcome to AWS Cloud9!

-To get started, create some files, play with the terminal, or visit https://docs.aws.amazon.com/console/cloud9/ for our documentation.
+Welcome to AWS - Aveti learning Code base This contains the code for the cloud formation , Lamda's , Api Gateway code to manage the aveti learning question answer seesions.

 Happy coding!